jordnlvr/mendix-mcp-server/README.md

 # 🧠 Mendix Expert MCP Server

-> **A self-learning, high-performance MCP server providing comprehensive Mendix development knowledge and dynamic project analysis.**
+> **A self-learning, auto-researching MCP server that gives AI assistants deep Mendix expertise and grows smarter with every interaction.**

-The **mendix-expert** server transforms how you work with Mendix by giving AI assistants deep knowledge of the Mendix platform, SDK patterns, best practices, and the ability to analyze your actual `.mpr` project files.
+---

+## 🤔 What Is This?

+This is a **Model Context Protocol (MCP) server** that supercharges AI assistants (like GitHub Copilot, Claude) with:

+1. **Deep Mendix Knowledge** - 177+ curated entries about SDK patterns, best practices, troubleshooting
+2. **Auto-Research Protocol** - When the AI doesn't know something, it researches official docs, GitHub, forums, and learns
+3. **Self-Learning** - Every discovery gets saved to the knowledge base automatically
+4. **Project Analysis** - Can analyze your actual `.mpr` files to understand your project structure
+5. **Cross-Machine Sync** - Keep knowledge synced across multiple computers via GitHub

+**Think of it as giving your AI assistant a Mendix expert's brain that keeps getting smarter.**

 ---